-PSR J1023+0038 was initially classified as a Cataclysmic Variable \citep[][]{bond2002first}, but between 2000 and 2001 observations showed the existence of an accretion disk, which soon disappeared, leaving a radio pulsar \citep{Thorstensen2005, archibald2009radio}.
+PSR J1023+0038 was initially classified as a cataclysmic variable \citep[][]{bond2002first}, but between 2000 and 2001 observations showed the existence of an accretion disk, which soon disappeared, leaving a radio pulsar \citep{Thorstensen2005, archibald2009radio}.
 In 2013, the source underwent a new transition in its emission regime, with the disappearance of the radio pulsations, the reappearance of the accretion disk, and the onset of a strong double-peaked $\rm{H_{\alpha}}$ emission observed in the optical spectrum \citep[][]{halpern2013optical, patruno2013new, stappers2014state}.
-PSR J1023+0038 is also the only tMPS that shows detectable UV \citep{miravalzanon2022, 2021jaodand} and optical pulsations, the latest were first discovered with SiFAP2 at the Telescopio Nazionale Galileo \citep[][]{ambrosino2017optical} and then confirmed with Aqueye+ at the Copernicus telescope in Asiago \citep[][]{zampieri2019precise}, and with the panoramic photometer-polarimeter mounted at BTA in Nizhniy Arkhyz \citep[][]{karpov2019study}.
+PSR J1023+0038 is also the only known tMPS that shows detectable UV \citep{miravalzanon2022, 2021jaodand} and optical pulsations; the latter were first discovered with SiFAP2 at the Telescopio Nazionale \textit{Galileo} \citep[][]{ambrosino2017optical} and then confirmed with Aqueye+ at the Copernicus telescope in Asiago \citep[][]{zampieri2019precise} and with the panoramic photometer-polarimeter mounted at BTA in Nizhniy Arkhyz \citep[][]{karpov2019study}.
 The emission mechanism of these optical pulsations is still under debate.
 Several models have been proposed to explain it \citep[][and reference therein]{campana2019probing, papitto2019pulsating, veledina2019pulsar}.
-In particular, the shock-driven mini pulsar nebula scenario \citep[][]{veledina2019pulsar,papitto2019pulsating} predicts that optical and X-ray pulsations are produced by synchrotron emission caused by shocks that form when the pulsar wind meets the accretion disk.
-The fact that optical and X-ray pulses show a very short phase lag, between $0-0.15$, and the fact that both appear only when the source is in the high mode state, with X-ray pulsations in the high mode first discovered by \citep{2015Archibald}, support this model and a common emission mechanism for the optical and X-ray pulsations \citep[][]{illiano2023investigating}.
+In particular, the shock-driven mini-pulsar nebula scenario \citep[][]{veledina2019pulsar,papitto2019pulsating} postulates that optical and X-ray pulsations are produced by synchrotron emission caused by shocks that form when the pulsar wind meets the accretion disk.
+The fact that optical and X-ray pulses show a very short phase lag, between $0$ and $0.15$, and the fact that both appear only when the source is in the high-mode state, with X-ray pulsations in the high-mode first discovered by \cite{2015Archibald}, support this model and a common emission mechanism for the optical and X-ray pulsations \citep[][]{illiano2023investigating}.